 Weld Quality Standards Matrix

-Quality-level references for steel, nickel, titanium, and aluminum laser beam welded joints.
+Quality-level references for steel, nickel, titanium, aluminum, magnesium, and pure copper laser beam welded joints.

 Separate steel/nickel/titanium from aluminum-family quality references.